What aircraft is operating on my British Airways flight to..?

 On this page we’ve set out an overview of what aircraft BA operates and how it makes a difference to the seating configuration and in-flight experience.

-We have also prepared a more detailed guide to BA’s short haul and long haul fleet.
+We have also prepared a more detailed guides to BA’s short haul and long haul fleet.

 In summary by airport: